-The Clinical Health Psychology program at the University of North Texas prepares you to work as a clinical researcher and practitioner in health care settings or for a professional career in academic or applied settings.
+The Clinical Health Psychology program at the University of North Texas prepares you to work as a clinical researcher and practitioner in health care settings or in a professional career in academic or applied settings.

-While pursuing the Doctor of Philosophy degree in Clinical Health Psychology, youíll receive broad and general training in the foundations of psychology as well as the activities pertaining to clinical health psychology and behavioral medicine services.
+While pursuing the Doctor of Philosophy degree in Clinical Health Psychology, youíll receive broad and general training in the foundations of psychology and the activities pertaining to clinical health psychology.
 Our curriculum places strong emphases on:

-Throughout the program, you are mentored by faculty researchers and have opportunities to work on a supervised practicum team.
-Additional training in clinical services and professional development are provided by external practicum opportunities as you advance through the program.
+Throughout the program, youíre mentored by faculty researchers and have opportunities to work on a supervised practicum team.
+Additional training is accomplished through external practica in health-related settings, such as hospitals.

 Our doctoral program is accredited as a program in clinical psychology by the American Psychological Associationís Office of Program Consultation and Accreditation (750 First St. NE; Washington, D.C.
 20002-4242; telephone 202-336-5979).